Barr testifies before Congress for first time since Mueller summary

 Breaking News Emails

-WASHINGTON — Attorney General William Barr, testifying before a House panel Tuesday morning, faced tough questions regarding special counsel Robert Mueller’s report of his team’s investigation into Russian interference in the 2016 election.
+WASHINGTON — Attorney General William Barr faced tough questions from a House panel Tuesday morning regarding special counsel Robert Mueller’s report on Russian interference in the 2016 election, telling lawmakers he would release a redacted version of the original document "within a week."

 Barr’s appearance before the House Appropriations subcommittee which oversees funding for the Commerce and Justice Departments and science agencies marked the first time he has testified publicly before Congress since he released a four-page summary of Mueller’s report last month.